telephant-co-za/api-documentation/README.md

 The build and deployment process is continuously integrated and works as follows:

+* When the swagger documentation file, *telephant-api-documentation.yml*, is committed to the repository *telephant-co-za/telephant-api/api/docs*, a Github Actions job will be triggered that will commit the changed file to this repository, *telephant-co-za/api-documentation*.
 * A Code Build Pipeline developed on AWS is triggered when a modification to the swagger file *telephant-api-documentation.yml* is committed and published to the main branch in this git repository.
 * Code Build will use the instructions in the *buildspec.yml* file to launch a mini linux docker container, which will install node and other dependencies on the docker instance.
 * Code Build will then run the following command on the docker instance:  ```redoc-cli bundle telephant-api-documentation.yml --options.theme.colors.primary.main=orange --output index.html```